MicrosoftDocs/microsoft-365-community/Community/includes/mm4m365-core-team.md

-The MM4M365 core team has evolved over time.
-These are the people who have been a part of it.
+The MM4M365 core team has evolved over time and these are the people who have been a part of it.

 **Core team**: